 In April 2006, we entered into an agreement with Inalco to acquire exclusive U.S. commercial rights for Kristalose.
-In order to complete this transaction, we obtained funding from Bank of America in the form of a three-year term loan for \$5.5 million and a two-year revolving line of credit agreement, both with an interest rate of LIBOR plus 2.5%.
+In order to complete this transaction, we obtained funding from Bank of America in the form of a three-year term loan for \$5.5 million and a two-year revolving line of credit agreement, both with an interest rate of LIBOR plus 2.5% (7.4% as of December 31, 2007).
 The borrowings were collateralized by a first lien against all of our assets.
 We were paying off the term loan in quarterly installments, with the final payment due in 2009.
+This agreement contained various covenants, all of which we were in compliance with as of December 31, 2007.
+One covenant under this agreement required that we obtain the bank's consent to acquire or purchase a business or its assets unless: (a) we acquired a business or assets related to a product that has already received FDA approval and the product was currently available for purchase, or (b) we acquired a business or assets related to a product that the bank determined was in the final stages of development and we had at least \$10 million in cash available following the acquisition.
+In order to have made an acquisition without obtaining the bank's consent, we could not rely on the proceeds of any bank debt to fund the acquisition, and we must have been be in compliance with certain financial covenants.
 In addition to the three-year term loan, we deferred \$4.5 million of the purchase price, of which \$1.5 million was paid in April 2007 and \$3.0 million was originally due in 2009.
 In April 2008, the Company paid the remaining obligation for an 8% discount on the \$3.0 million face value of the obligation.